Less Than Jake: Borders and Boundaries (2000–2002)

-After recording what would be Borders & Boundaries, the band opted to buy out its contract from the major label and release the new album on Fat Wreck Chords instead.
+After recording what would be Borders & Boundaries, the band opted to buy out its contract from the major label and release the album on Fat Wreck Chords instead.

 In October 2000, the band released Borders & Boundaries, and landed the opening spot on Bon Jovi's North American tour.
 While it was not as commercially successful as previous releases initially, the album contained singles "Look What Happened" (which received minor airplay on college stations) and the group's home-town anthem, "Gainesville Rock City" (which received some airtime on MTV2).
 Shortly after the album's recording, Derron Nuhfer left the band (going on to join Gunmoll and later Escape Grace), and Less Than Jake found a replacement in former Spring Heeled Jack saxophonist, Pete Wasilewski.
 To avoid the confusion of having two Petes within the band, Pete Wasilewski was nicknamed JR (as in "Peter Junior").
 In 2001 the band took part in the Vans Warped Tour, after which the first Pete departed.
 That year, the band toured the US along with New Found Glory, Anti-Flag, and the Teen Idols.

 In 2002, Less Than Jake spent time touring with Bad Religion and Hot Water Music while spending most of the summer touring in Europe.
-Less Than Jake re-released its compilation album, Goodbye Blue and White, which included various 7-inch releases spanning from 1996–2001, and provided a different track listing from the first pressing.
+Less Than Jake re-released its compilation album, Goodbye Blue and White, which included various 7-inch releases spanning from 1996 to 2001, and provided a different track listing from the first pressing.
 The album was named in honor of the group's original tour van, with the liner notes having the band recounting memories of the van.
 To celebrate the band's 10th anniversary, Pezcore was re-released and the band's first four 7-inch releases, Smoke Spot, Pez Kings, Unglued, and Rock-n-Roll Pizzeria, were repressed and included in a limited edition Cereal Box (which also featured a T-shirt, bobblehead, and pin).